alexferrari88/salesforce-utils/README.md

 This class is to be used in Flows or Einstein Bots whenever you need to replace some text with other text.

 As for the class above, I use this in Einstein Bots where placeholder text in custom metadata is replaced by text from the bot (e.g. *Hello, #FirstName#!* becomes *Hello, Alex!*)

+# Lightning Web Components
+## relatedList
+### Description
+This is a skeleton for a LWC that can be added to the related lists tab of any object.
+This component only provides the "looks" of how a related list looks like so that it can show up seamlessly in your Related Lists tab.
+This means that you have to write the business logic yourself to make it work.

+It is a good starting point so that you only need to focus on writing the logic, while the design is already taken care of.